 Whippets are excellent at lure coursing, racing, and agility competitions.
 These skinny racing dogs enjoy running and chasing, and their elegant frames make climbing and jumping easy.
 Whippets have a hereditary characteristic that enables them to be lean and athletic.

 Hound breeds known as whippets were created in England in the middle of the 19th century to pursue small prey for use in arena sports.
-It is a hunting dog breed for taking down tiny prey like rabbits.
+It is a hunting dog breed for taking down tiny prey such as rabbits.

 This dog is less aggressive and gentler, making it an excellent addition to any family.
 In addition, whippets make great apartment dogs since they are reticent and rarely bark.